Curriculum and Instruction

 Hours: 3

 (EDUC 1301)This course explores the culture of schooling and classrooms from global perspectives of current political, social, and familial issues impacting schooling and classrooms worldwide.
 Students will participate in early field experiences with varied and diverse student populations; designed to analyze the learning environment and the human experiences of teachers and learners and compare U.S. schools and the American educational system to those of other countries.
-Note: Ten clock hours of professional field experiences are required.
+Note: Ten clock hours of professional field experiences are strongly encouraged, but not required.
 Texas Common Course Number

 ELED 300 - Introduction To Teaching